How to Enlarge Text Appearance on Websites

 - To Reduce Text Size: Press and hold down the Apple key on your keyboard and then press the minus (-) key.
 Keep repeating this process until the text is the most viewing size for you and fits within your monitor screen.

 There is only caveat to fixing this annoying and often troublesome computer situation.
 You will not be able to do these steps on a mobile device because of the lack of the control tab.
-However, given the speed at which technology is advancing, it won't be long before this IT issue is resolved.
+However, many smartphones now allow you to change the font size of your display via the accessibility menu in your phone settings.